salmanali23/products/README.md

 yarn dev
 ```

-## Resources
-- ✅ Searching the internet for answers (Stackoverflow, Google)
-- ❌ Github Copilot (please turn this off in your IDE)
-- ❌ Any AI based code generation tool

-## Assignment
 ### Understanding
 1. Run the sample application.
 2. Click the example button on the home page and read through the documentation.